johnnymarquezv/aws-ecs-privatelink-terraform-cdk/README.md

 # Multi-Account Microservices with AWS ECS, PrivateLink, Terraform, and CDK

 A secure, scalable multi-account microservices architecture using AWS ECS, PrivateLink, Terraform, and AWS CDK (TypeScript).
+Each account maintains its own complete infrastructure with cross-account connectivity via Transit Gateway.

 ## Table of Contents